 Stressful situations like a new dog, a new home, boarding or competition can cause your dog to have bloody stool.
 You’ll see soft stool with mucus and some blood.
 Stress-related problems should resolve in a day or so.
 You can give flower essences like Rescue Remedy to help your dog feel more confident.

-Causes Of Dark Tarry Or Strawberry Milkshake Dog Stool
+Dark Tarry Or Strawberry Milkshake Dog Stool

 Note: Strawberry milkshake stool can have similar causes to black tarry stool because it means the blood is partially digested, and comes from the small intestine.